IoTThinks/SkyMesh/firmware/README.md

 * The firmware is provided as it is without any warranty or support.
 * If you want custom firmware or private support, please [contact us](https://iotthinks.com/contact-us/).

-Naming convention: firmware-role-boardtype-MeshCore_Version-feature[NUMBER]
+Naming convention: role-boardtype-feature[NUMBER]
-* For example: firmware-repeater-heltecv3-v1.9.1-powersaving01.bin.
-This is the firmware for repeater using Heltec v3, based on MeshCore v1.9.1 (main) with added powersaving and the number is 01.
+* For example: repeater-heltecv3-powersaving01.bin.
+This is the firmware for repeater using Heltec v3 with powersaving feature and the number is 01.
 The number is our own version.

 ## Repeaters
 The latest firmware is on **TOP**.